nathggns/condition.js/README.md

     // Do your condition testing here
     return true;
 }, function(res) {
+    // Res is the result from your condition return true;
+});

+// Call a function until a condition becomes true condition.until(function () {
     // Do your condition testing here
-    // Res is the result from your conditio return true;
+    return true;
-});
+}, function (res) {
+    // Execute this function until the previous condition returns true });
 ```